 Other Gaudi works in Barcelona include:

-Casa Calvet - not open to public, but has a restaurant on ground floor
+Casa Calvet - closed to public, but restaurant on ground floor

 Colegio Teresiano - not open to public